 Curry powder is a spice blend containing primarily turmeric, cumin, coriander, and chili pepper.
 A similar blend of spices is called garam masala in south Asia.
 Some commercial blends of curry powder also contain ginger, garlic, fennel seed, mustard seed, cardamom, nutmeg, black pepper, and or cinnamon.

-Well, I learned the difference between turmeric, curcumin, cumin, and curry powder while researching this post.
+Well, I learned the difference between these Indian spices (turmeric, curcumin, cumin, and curry powder) while researching this post.
 I hope it was helpful.
 Try some of these spices soon to add flavor and color to your cooking while preventing or treating many health issues at the same time.

 The benefits of vitamin supplements are incredibly far-reaching.
 They can help aid bodily functions such as digestion, metabolism, and immuno-response.
 Researchers continue to support the belief that vitamin supplements play a large role in longevity.
 When combined with a proper diet, adequate sleep patterns, and daily exercise, a noticeable impact on life quality can also be achieved with vitamin supplements.